Gewa

 An adjustable-height bench helps maintain proper posture during long practice sessions.

-Gewa DP 300G →The DP 260 edges ahead in Beginner.
-Choose the DP 260 if you prioritize beginner-friendly features.
+Gewa DP 260 →The Overture III edges ahead in Beginner and Night Practice and Value.
+The Overture III costs $101 less.
+Choose the Overture III if you prioritize beginner-friendly features.

 Korg G1B Air →Yes.
 The Kurzweil CUP-320 scores 7.1/10 on our Beginner scale, which means it has strong learning features like lesson modes, app connectivity, and built-in songs to help new players get started.